A. C. Wise: Awards

-The Ultra Fabulous Glitter Squadron Saves the World Again was a preliminary nominee for the 2016 Sunburst Award for Excellence in Canadian Literature of the Fantastic for Adult Fiction.
-The Kissing Booth Girl and Other Stories was a finalist for the 2016 Lambda Literary Award for LGBT Sci-Fi/Fantasy/Horror.
+The Ultra Fabulous Glitter Squadron Saves the World Again was a preliminary nominee for the 2016 Sunburst Award for Adult Fiction.
+The Kissing Booth Girl and Other Stories was a finalist for the 2016 Lambda Literary Award for Sci-Fi/Fantasy/Horror.

 "The Last Sailing of the Henry Charles Morgan in Six Pieces of Scrimshaw (1841)" won the 2017 Sunburst Award for Best Short Story; "The Men from Narrow Houses" was also nominated for the same award for that year.
 "The Time Traveler's Husband" was nominated for the 2019 Sunburst Award for Best Short Story.
 Catfish Lullaby was nominated for the 2020 Nebula Award for Best Novella, and "How the Trick Is Done" was nominated for the 2020 Nebula Award for Best Short Story.